 \section{Dynamical System Analysis: $\Lambda \neq 0$ Case}

-In this section, we focus a model with $\Lambda \neq 0$ case in which it implies that we have to add a new dynamical variable related to $\Lambda$ whose characteristics do affect the history of the cosmic evolution.
-This distinguishes from the case of $\Lambda=0$.
-However, in the limit of $\lambda_V\rightarrow 0$ so that the scalar potential is constant, $V_0$, we may have a similar property as in the $\Lambda \neq 0$ case.
-So, the analysis discussed in this section can be applied to this latter case.
+In this section, we focus on a model with $\Lambda \neq 0$, which implies the addition of a new dynamical variable related to $\Lambda$.
+This variable's characteristics significantly influence the history of cosmic evolution, distinguishing it from the case where $\Lambda=0$.
+However, in the limit of $\lambda_V\rightarrow 0$, making the scalar potential constant ($V_0$), we may observe similar properties as in the $\Lambda \neq 0$ case.
+Therefore, the analysis discussed in this section can be applied to this latter scenario.

 Let us first define a new autonomous variable beside of \eqref{eq:autoxm}, \eqref{eq:autoxp} and \eqref{eq:autoxv} which is associated to $\tilde{\Lambda}$ term,